-- Novel names unique from all the brand or company names or any other commercial names already registered at the Ministry.
+- Novel names are unique from all the brand or company names or any other commercial names already registered at the Ministry.

 - Name that hasn't been already registered at the Directorate of Industrial Property (except for names that got special permissions)

-- It must not be composed of any political connotations (in whole or in part) or related to the regime of any country.
+- It must not be composed of any political connotations (in whole or part) or related to the regime of any country.

 Step 3: Prepare and Approve the Commercial Registration Papers